sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 cat country.cc.txt J*.cc.txt
 ```

-The "*" wildcard matches zero or more characters, and can be used without any preceeding or following characters:
+The "*" wildcard matches zero or more characters, and can be used without preceding or following characters:

 ```
 ls *.cc.txt